Kuraokami/mach-nba/README.md

 where height must be written in inches.

+Example: ```python nba/nba_finder.py 177```

-With the current data, the tallest players are at 177 Inches, the Shortest players are at 139 Inches
+With the current data, the tallest players are at 177 Inches, and the Shortest players are at 139 Inches

 ## Run tests